keboola/component-azure-blob/component_config/component_long_description.md

     - Azure storage container name
 4. Destination Path
     - The folder path you wish to export the input files to
-    - Backslash '/' represents a folder path and it needs to be included at the end of the folder names.
     - Please leave this blank if you wish to export the files into the root folder of the container
+    - If slash '/' is not included at the end of the path configuration, the component will automatically add the '/' for you.
+Slash represents every folder/directory the component has to pass through in the blob storage directory.
     - Example:
         - To export into the [test] folder, enter
           ```